UK Spouse & Partner Visa 2026: The Complete Guide

 Exemptions apply if you are under 18, aged 65 or over, or have a physical or mental condition that prevents you from meeting the requirement.

-Plan ahead: if your English is strong enough, taking an A2 or even B1 test on your first application means you can reuse the same certificate for your extension and potentially for ILR — saving time and cost later.
+If your English is strong enough, taking an A2 or even B1 test on your first application means you can reuse the same certificate for your extension — saving time and cost later.
+If settlement English requirements move to B2, a B2 test taken early may also cover that stage.

 Accommodation Requirement